nickjackolaisen/BusinessInitiaitive/_posts/statistics/partnership stats/2023-08-03-partnerships_in_modern_business.md

 Understanding the statistical analysis presented in this article can help you make a well-informed decision about whether a partnership is the right choice for your business venture.

 Ready to take the next step in your entrepreneurial journey?

-[Contact our team of expert advisors](https://www.businessinitiative.org/contact/) today to discuss your business goals and discover how we can support your success!
+<a href="https://www.businessinitiative.org/contact/" target="_blank">Contact our team of expert advisors</a> today to discuss your business goals and discover how we can support your success!

-You can also schedule a consultation call with us [HERE](https://calendly.com/businessinitiative/30-minute-consultation-call)
+You can also schedule a consultation call with us <a href="https://calendly.com/businessinitiative/30-minute-consultation-call" target="_blank">HERE</a>

 <br>
 <details>
 <summary><b>Sources</b></summary>
 <br>
 <ul>
-    <li><a href="https://www.bls.gov/bdm/entrepreneurship/entrepreneurship.htm">U.S. Bureau of Labor Statistics - Entrepreneurship and the U.S. Economy</a></li>
+    <li><a href="https://www.bls.gov/bdm/entrepreneurship/entrepreneurship.htm" target="_blank">U.S. Bureau of Labor Statistics - Entrepreneurship and the U.S. Economy</a></li>
-    <li><a href="https://www.score.org/resource/business-statistics">SCORE - Business Statistics</a></li>
+    <li><a href="https://www.score.org/resource/business-statistics" target="_blank">SCORE - Business Statistics</a></li>
-    <li><a href="https://www.pwc.com/gx/en/services/advisory/creating-value-through-mergers-and-acquisitions/partnering-growth-joint-ventures-alliances.html">PwC - Partnering for Growth: Joint Ventures and Alliances</a></li>
+    <li><a href="https://www.pwc.com/gx/en/services/advisory/creating-value-through-mergers-and-acquisitions/partnering-growth-joint-ventures-alliances.html" target="_blank">PwC - Partnering for Growth: Joint Ventures and Alliances</a></li>
 </ul>
 </details>